ErikMichelson/codimd/docs/config/file.md

 ---

-The config file is processed
-in [`lib/config/index.js`](../lib/config/index.js) - so this is the first place to look if anything is missing not obvious from this document.
-The default values are defined in [`lib/config/default.js`](../lib/config/default.js), in case you wonder if you even need to override it.
+The config file is processed by convict.
+The schema is defined in [`lib/config/convict.js`](https://github.com/codimd/server/blob/master/lib/config/convict.js).
+Take a look there for the default values or things that are unclear from this documentation.